lingrino/glen/README.md

   -o, --output string        The output format.
 One of 'export', 'json', 'table'.
 Defaults to 'export', which can be executed to export all variables. (default "export")
   -r, --recurse              Set recurse to true if you want to include the variables of the parent groups -n, --remote-name string   The name of the GitLab remote in your git repo.
 Defaults to 'origin'.
 Check with 'git remote -v' (default "origin")

+Use "glen [command] --help" for more information about a command.
 ```

 ## Contributing